🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 features = node.feature.split(',')

-# If part-of-speech is noun
+# If the part of speech is a noun

 if features[0] == '名詞' and node.surface: